Someone else is riding my moped. Is he insured?

 What are the risks of lending?

-The borrower is not used to the moped and therefore has a higher risk of damage.
-From the point of view of the moped insurance, there are also some important reasons not to lend it out.
-Do you let someone younger ride it?
-Then you run the risk of a higher own risk in case of damage.
+For example, it is common that the borrower is not accustomed to the moped and is therefore more likely to suffer damage.
+From the moped insurance perspective, there are also some important reasons not to lend the moped.
+Will you let someone younger ride it?
+Then you run the risk of a higher deductible in case of damage.
 Suppose you are 24 years old and you lend the moped to a friend who is 23 years old.
-With some insurers this has major consequences for the amount of the own risk.
-This will be increased by €500 for example.
-There is also another issue.
-If damage is caused by the borrower, the claim will be at the expense of your claim-free years.
-This means you may have to pay more for the moped insurance.
+With some insurers, this can have major consequences for the amount of the deductible in case of damage.
+If the borrower incurs damage, insurers can increase the deductible for that damage by up to €1,000, on top of the existing deductible.
+There is also another issue involved.
+If damage is caused by the borrower, the claim comes at the expense of your claim-free years.
+As a result, you may end up paying more for moped insurance.

 Insurer may not provide cover for younger drivers